SergeakaAimate/Ontology-Lab/archive/RRS-INTELLECTUAL-THRILLER.md

 ## License
 - Text: CC BY-SA 4.0
-- Game mechanics (RRS, CHEZ): © Serge Magomet aka Aimate, 2025
+- Game mechanics (RRS, CHEZ): © Aimate, 2025

 ## Note
 This document resides in `/archive` because it is a raw, unfiltered trace of inquiry — not a refined instrument.
 It contains literary experiments, dialogues, and speculative leaps that have since been distilled into functional components in `/essays` and `/core`.
 Read it not for answers, but for the rhythm of the question.